nxtcoreee3/Flux/README.md

 Flux currently includes the following games:
 	•	Drive Mad

 	•	Stickman Hook

 	•	Geometry Dash Lite

+	•	Cookie Clicker

+	•	Monkey Mart

 	Each game can be launched directly from the website.

 ⸻